A Hospital Visitor

 Once I had taken cover behind the chair, I glanced over at the receptionist again.
 She had noticed our scuffle and must’ve seen that Peter was holding some sort of firearm, and she was now talking on the phone as she looked at us.
 Help had to be on the way, I figured.
 I just needed to hold out for another minute or so.

-Peter managed to stand up and started limping over, but he was struggling just to walk as he kept his gun on me.
+Peter managed to stand up and started walking with a limp, but he was struggling just to walk as he kept his gun on me.

 “It wasn’t supposed to be like this,” he said.
 “You were supposed to turn to ash, just like my brother.
 The world was supposed to see it happen.”

 “Too much time’s gone by, Pete.
 The vests just aren’t as strong as they used to be,” I tried one final time to talk him down.
-“These things should’ve stayed in the past, and we should’ve just had another chat instead of doing all this.”
+“These things were supposed to stay in the past, and we should’ve just had another chat instead of doing all this.”

 “Should’ve been easier…” he grumbled and shuffled closer.
 “I gave you a chance, but I gave myself an advantage.
 Should’ve been ‘easy mode’ for me…”